Exposing your skin to the sun is essential

 Nothing could be more natural.

-How to tan intelligently and securely
+How to tan intelligently and safely

 Healthy sun exposure does exist